 How you can help

 Please buy a butterfly for the Tree of Hope at Woodgrove Shopping Centre and effect life changes for young people who face homelessness in Melton.
-You can also make an online donation to our Melton First Response campaign today.
+You can also make a donation today.

 Check out our Photo Album at right for some of the photos taken at the launch in Melton.